 It’s finals week and we all know what that means.
 The seniors roll in at 7:55 late to their morning Beaverlodge, but that doesn’t bug them.
 As a seasoned finals week goer (7th time’s the charm!) here are the dos and don’ts of finals week.

 After your finals and you get out at noon, do something you want to do!
 Watch an episode (or four) of your favorite TV show before you go and delve into your studies again.
 We’ve all been in the state where we’re in the midst of studying, but truthfully you’re so tired that you’re not computing any of the information that you’re studying.
 Allowing yourself to have a break after school before studying again will make it easier for you to retain information.

 DON’T waste your time.

-Okay, I’m serious about this one.
+I’m serious about this one.
 Regardless of what I said about relapse time, that doesn’t mean you should watch a The Lord of the Rings marathon or take a nap so long that you’re confused as to why it’s dark out.
-I am one of the worst procrastinators I know, I’ve been writing 40-minute in-class essays before I was even assigned a single in-class essay.
-Finals is the only time that I don’t procrastinate and honestly, it’s a breath of fresh air and something I can only muster up one out of 52 weeks of the year.
+I am one of the worst procrastinators I know.
+I’ve been writing 40-minute in-class essays before I was even assigned a single in-class essay.
+Finals is the only time that I don’t procrastinate and honestly, it’s a breath of fresh air and something I can only muster during one out of 52 weeks of the year.
 If I can do it, so can you.

 DO eat breakfast before drinking coffee/highly caffeinated drinks.